 - Scatter the butter pieces evenly over the dry ingredients and cut in with a pastry cutter or fork, until the mixture resembles coarse cornmeal.

-- Add the buttermilk, and stir until everything is incorporated
+- Add the buttermilk and cheese, and stir until everything is incorporated

 ** Dough will be wet, sticky and a little lumpy.

 - Using a 1/3 cup measuring cup, scoop mounds of dough and drop them onto a floured surface.
 Continue until you’ve scooped all of the dough

 ** You should get 8-9 mounds of dough.